postmanlabs/labs-docs/src/pages/docs/collaborating-in-postman/adding-private-network.md

 #### Guidelines

-To submit an API to the network, you must have edit access to the API.
+To submit an API to the network, you must have edit access to the API and the API must be in a team or public workspace.
 You cannot add an API to the private network unless all team members have at least view access to the API.
 Learn more about team [roles and permissions](/docs/collaborating-in-postman/roles-and-permissions/).

 ### Features of Private API Network

 The Private API Network provides a central directory of all internal APIs in your organization, that teams can check before engineering their own solutions.

-The following lists the six key features of the Private API Network that help make discovering Private APIs easier:
+The following lists the key features of the Private API Network that help make discovering Private APIs easier:

 #### Folders